kristinetuazon/minimize/README.md

 # Minimize
 > A decluttering list-sorting application.

-This application aims to help you sort through your items
+This application aims to help you sort through your items.
+Tinder-style.

 ## Installation